 However, sometimes it might be a little difficult to quickly classify companies when their business model lies in two or more industries.
 For example, ITC Limited is a conglomerate, although it generates more than sixty percent of their revenue from tobacco products.

 Based on the business cycles, the stocks can be classified as Cyclicals or Non-cyclical (Defensive) stocks.

 - Cyclical Stocks: As the name suggests, cyclical stocks are those that move in the direction of the market.
 That is when the economy is doing well, the stocks go up and when there is a downturn in the economy, the value of the stock goes down too.
-Cyclical industries usually may include services like automobile, construction, travel and tourism, luxury products, etc.
+Cyclical industries usually may include services like automobile, construction, hotels, travel and tourism, luxury products, etc.

 - Non-Cyclical/Defensive stocks: The revenue and cash-flows and share price of non-cyclical companies continue to do well during an economic slow-down or depression as they are industries that produce the basic needs of life that people will continue to consume.
 Defensive stocks include goods and services in industries that are not affected by market fluctuations such as utilities, food, and medicines.
 It is basically any good or service that people will buy whether or not the economy is doing well.
 Moreover, Tobacco, Alcohol producing companies may fall into this category as people continue to consume these products even during a bad economy.

 Based on the buying or investment style, stocks can be classified as growth stocks, value stocks and dividend stocks.

 - Growth stocks: We can define a growth stock as a company that is growing at a very fast rate compared to its industry or market index.
 The share prices of these companies appreciate at a fast pace and the investors are ready to pay high prices for these companies to compensate for the faster growth.